TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 3 - Capacity Management/1.3.2-end-to-end-capacity/_index.md

 ![Demand vs Supply](1.3.2-fig-1.png)

 Unlike Performance Management, this pillar of operations does not require deep technical knowledge.
-Let’s check your technical skills if you don’t trust me.
+Let's check your technical skills if you don't trust me.

 - Can you architect a cluster where the performance matches physical?
-  - Easy, just don’t overcommit, or put 100% reservation for that VM.
+  - Easy, just don't overcommit, or put 100% reservation for that VM.
 - Can you architect a cluster that can handle monster VMs?
   - Easy, just get lots of cores per socket.
   - Easy, just get lots of core in the box.